sematext/docs/docs/integration/windows-integration.md

 #### Available Tags

-Below is a list of available [tags](https://sematext.com/docs/tags/) for the `windows.service.status` metric.
-Tags can be used to retrieve individual service names or process IDs related with a specific service.
-Edit any chart in the Infrastructure > Windows > Top Services report to understand how you can use a the `windows.service.status`, grouped by a tag.
+Below is a list of available [tags](https://sematext.com/docs/tags/) related to Windows Services.
+Tags can be used in conjuction with the `windows.service.status` metric to get information  about a specific Windows service, such as the name or type of the service.
+For example, you can edit any chart in the Infrastructure > Windows > Top Services report to see how Windows Service metrics and tags can be used to retrieve this information.

 |Tag name | Description  |
 |---------|--------------|